TemoaProject/temoa/docs/source/Documentation.rst

 non-sparse specification obfuscates over what indexes a constraint is defined.
-While it is not impossible to deduce, either from this documentation or from looking at the :code:`demand_constraintIndices` or :code:`Demand_Constraint` implementations, the Temoa convention includes index set names that feature the one-character representation of each set dimension.
+While it is not impossible to deduce, either from this documentation or from looking at the :code:`demand_constraintIndices` or :code:`demand_constraint` implementations, the Temoa convention includes index set names that feature the one-character representation of each set dimension.
 In this case, the name :code:`demand_constraint_rpsdc` implies that this set has a dimensionality of 5, and (following the :ref:`naming scheme